tjindrak/english-for-designers/02_first_impressions/case_study_by_images.md

 ## When Two Worlds Collide
-- Blending two seemingly unrelated concepts to create a groundbreaking experience
+Meals at the Polepšovna took on a completely different dimension.
+During the tastings I couldn't believe how it was possible to combine Czech and Asian kucyhni.
+But it was an experience at the tastings and I recommend it to everyone who passes by!
+### A small demonstration
-### Czech traditional Svíčková
+#### Czech traditional Svíčková
 ![Svíčková](/02_first_impressions/images_casestudy/svickova.jpg)
 *czech traditional food - svíčková*
-### Asian traditional DimSum dumplings
+#### Asian traditional DimSum dumplings
 ![Dim Sum](/02_first_impressions/images_casestudy/dimsum.webp)
 *sample of dim sum dumpling*
-### Absolutely top hybrid of svíčková and dimsum dumplings
+#### Absolutely top hybrid of svíčková and dimsum dumplings
 ![Dim Sum Svíčková](/02_first_impressions/images_casestudy/dimsumsvickova.jpg)
 *Naservírovaná dim sum svíčková*

 ## Balance of graphic and construction parts
-- Finding the perfect balance between aesthetics and structural feasibility
+It was necessary to work hand-in-hand with the interior architects to create the graphic visuals.
+Therefore, after the analysis of the interior, lines began to be used as a graphic element that also functions as an orientation system.
 ### Interior mockup
 ![Mockup interior](/02_first_impressions/images_casestudy/interior.png)
 *mockup of the interior before realization*